The add-on options to customise your motorhome

 Here are a few examples to consider;

-- Heavy items like towbars, or extra batteries add considerable weight to the motorhome and thus reduce your payload.
+- Heavy items like towbars, or extra batteries add considerable weight to the motorhome and therefore, reduce your payload.
 It's very easy to add a few items without considering that the weight of those individual items can add up fast, and need to be taken off the payload allowance.
 If you only have a 350kg payload, and you add 100kg of options, that is almost a 30% reduction in your payload.

 The integrity of how those options are being attached is also a consideration.
 If you bolted a four bike rack onto the back of your motorhome, is the back wall strong enough to take the weight & movement, or are you inviting leaks at a later date?